What Are The Different Shots In Pickleball

 THE OVERHEAD SMASH

-is a pickleball essential shot.
+The third drop shot is a pickleball essential shot.
 Many points are lost in this moment because of the apparent pressure of the opponents who stand at the ready near the kitchen and you are still nearer the baseline.
 At its best this shot arcs upwardly and lands softly in the kitchen where an opponent cannot step to volley or smash.
 The key on a third shot drop is to ensure you hit an unattackable ball.
-As long as you are hitting so that the height of the ball is below your opponents knees (the lower the better) it is normally considered a success that your opponent would be able to return, however would not be able to attack.
+As long as you are hitting so that the height of the ball is below your opponent's knees (the lower the better) it is normally considered a success that your opponent would be able to return, however, would not be able to attack.

 THE FAKE DINK